rbutenuth/fpl/doc/map-and-loops.md

 ### split-by
 Split a list into a list of several lists.
 Each time the lambda returns true, a new list is started.
-The lambda is called with two arguments: A counter (starting at 0) and a list element.
+The lambda is called with two arguments: A list element and a counter (starting at 0).
 The result of the lambda for the call of the first list element is ignored.

 ```